The second year of the 91st Minnesota Legislative Session opened Feb. 11, with a bit of fanfare and a long “to do” list.

-Certain things on the list will be controversial: Legalizing recreational marijuana, changing gun laws to be stricter or less intrusive, and considering a constitutional amendment to require quality public education for all.
+Certain things on the list will be controversial: Legalizing recreational marijuana, changing gun laws to be more strict or less intrusive, and considering a constitutional amendment to require quality public education for all.
 Other business, such as approving a bonding bill, is more routine.

-Certain controversial topics will surface, including legalizing recreational marijuana.
-Some DFLers plan to introduce legislation in the early days of the session.
+Some DFLers plan to introduce legislation in the early days of the session, including legalizing recreational marijuana.
 Republicans leaders have stated their opposition.

 Both parties may pursue gun-related proposals.
 Many DFLers support “red flag” laws, which would allow law enforcement to remove weapons from a person deemed a threat to himself or others.
 Expanding background checks is another proposal that may gain ground this session.
 Republicans have opposed more gun restrictions.

 The biggest and most substantial decision facing legislators this year will be the biennial bonding bill.
 More than $5 billion in projects was requested from the state’s municipalities, educational institutions and others for inclusion in the 2020 borrowing bill.
 Gov. Walz has already introduced plans that call for $2 billion in bonds.
 Projects range from upgrading water treatment facilities, updating and modernizing college buildings, repairing fire and police stations, and $210 million for bridge and local road projects.
 Several affordable housing initiatives have been announced, to fund programs to address the needs of the homeless and provide quality housing for lower-income families.

 These initiatives carry big price tags and will generate spirited debate.

 Republicans say they would aim for a bonding package of about $1 billion – half of the governor’s proposal.